-The Westmoreland Fayette Council, Boy Scouts of America, does not discriminate against anyone with regards to race, creed or national origin.
-The following government programs are a part of the summer camps operations: The Pennsylvania Higher Education Association Agency, Summer Food Program of the USDA Government Donated

-Foods and the State Milk Subsidy Program.
+The Westmoreland Fayette Council, Boy Scouts of America, does not discriminate against anyone with regards to race, creed, or national origin.
+The following government programs are a part of the summer camps operations: The Pennsylvania Higher Education Association Agency, Summer Food Program of the USDA Government Donated Foods, and the State Milk Subsidy Program.
 Westmoreland Fayette Council is a non-profit organization and an equal opportunity employer.

-2021 Camp Kickoff
+2022 Camp Kickoff

-Date: Tuesday January 26, 2021 Time: 7:00pm ZOOM link:
+In Conjunction with the State of the Council Date: Monday January 24, 2022 Time: 7:00pm Location: Stanwood Elementary